English 110: Seminar in Composition— Goals and Practices

 - Read as a writer, and write as a reader.

-You will reflect on both your processes of writing and the actual texts you compose.
+Metacognition is a key element of learning and writing.
+While you compose, you will reflect on both your processes of writing and the texts you compose.
 In doing so, you will cultivate habits of mind and work that will help you develop as a writer beyond English 110.